Rethinking and Exploring String-Based Malware Family Classification in the Era of LLMs and RAG: Results and Analysis

 \subsection{RQ3: Random Subsampling vs. Clustering-based Selection}

-In this RQ, we investigate the effect of different observation point (OP) selection strategies on classification performance.
-Since each malware sample may yield thousands of decoded strings—even after filtering—selecting a representative and informative subset for querying the FSS vector database is critical.
+In this RQ, we investigate the effect of different OP selection strategies on classification performance.
+Since each malware sample may yield thousands of decoded strings, even after filtering, it is critical to select a representative and informative subset for querying the FSS vector database.
 To address this, we compare a baseline random sampling method with a clustering-based selection strategy.

 \begin{itemize} \item \textbf{Random Subsampling (Baseline)}: Sample 1,000 strings uniformly at random from each test sample's post-filtered string set.
 While simple and computationally efficient, this strategy often fails to capture semantically diverse strings, particularly in large string sets.